dmd-program/art-design-course-resources/README.md

 If you have a project idea that doesn't fall within one of these categories, just get in touch with your instructor!

+## Portfolio Tips

+Creating a portfolio is not a requirement for any DMD courses, but it is essential to most creative fields and something that students frequently ask about.
+Learn more about documenting your work and creating a website on the [Portfolio Tips](portfolio-tips.md) page.